Multiple abuse allegations.

 For over thirty years, abuse Survivors have suffered in silent shame, each walking their own painful journey.
 Pastors did not take abuse Survivors’ and their parents’ allegations seriously.
 Parents and congregations were in the dark and weren’t able to protect their boys or help their adult sons who were traumatized by the abuse.

 Governance failed when rectors did not tell their vestries and bishops, and investigations didn’t happen or were severely delayed.
 Though charged with a sacred responsibility to protect children, leaders did not proactively educate themselves on how abuse happens in churches and how one allegation almost always leads to more.
-They chose to protect the institution and its reputation instead of protecting their flock.
+They chose to protect their institutions and their reputations instead of protecting their flocks.

-Because they were charmed by Taylor’s charisma and his large, successful youth program, he was not managed well.
-He openly violated child protection policies, like driving kids alone in cars, which was a key foundation of his one-on-one discipleship model.
+Because they were charmed by Taylor’s charisma and his large, successful youth programs, he was not managed well.
+He openly violated child protection policies, like driving kids alone in cars, which he sold to leadership as a necessary, foundational element of his one-on-one discipleship model.
 Because this wasn’t challenged, it gave him free reign to allegedly abuse.
-There was not enough accountability.
-For years there was no repentance or amends made to those who suffered.
+There was not enough accountability, and for years there was no repentance or amends made to those who suffered.

-For example, despite multiple requests, no former youth group members have ever been members of the Special Committee that TFCA formed in Fall 2023 to manage their response to the investigation.
-TFCA has made pastoral care available to anyone, but some former youth group members have no interest in engaging with the institution that not only failed to protect them as children, but is excluding them now.
+For example, despite multiple requests, no former youth group members or Survivors have ever been members of the Special Committee that TFCA formed in Fall 2023 to respond to the investigation.
+TFCA has made pastoral care available to anyone via its Care Team, but some former youth group members have no interest engaging with the institution that not only failed to protect them as children, but is excluding them now.

 Both former youth group members and abuse Survivors find themselves shaken and shattered, trying to examine their past in the light of this awful truth, and make sense of what was good and what was evil.
 And where was God?

-Some have lost their faith, some have belief but no faith community, and some have both but still have questions.
+Some have lost their faith entirely.
+Some have belief but no faith community, and some have both but still wrestle with deep questions.
 Many are carrying grief for their abuse Survivor friends, while simultaneously carrying rage for Taylor, a man they used to love and admire.
 Some take a broader view, concluding that this is another example of the religious trauma they felt growing up in Evangelicalism and purity culture.
-Others feel deep empathy for Yates, are convinced he did the best he could, and have quickly extended their forgiveness.
+Others feel deep empathy for Yates, are convinced he did the best he could, believe he is being fully truthful, and have quickly extended their forgiveness.
+And many aren’t even aware of Taylor’s alleged abuse because TFCA put very little effort into outreach.

 But this is only part of the story.
-Since the report was released, we don’t know what happened at the Atlanta churches.
-We also don’t know about Taylor’s time at Winnetka Bible Church in the late 1980s or if there have been any abuse allegations since 2009, when he lived in Athens, GA (2009-2014), and now in Cincinnati, Ohio (2014-present).
+Since the report was released, we don’t know what has happened at the Atlanta churches.
+There still has never been a public investigation at Apostles.
+While it is likely, we don’t know if there were victims at Winnetka Bible Church in the late 1980s, or if there have been victims since 2009, when Taylor lived in Athens, GA (2010-2013), and now in Cincinnati, Ohio (2013-present).

 Information about Taylor’s time in other churches comes from public sources and the TFCA report, which has greater detail.
 This narrative will be updated as new developments emerge.